tainacan/tainacan-wiki/dev/internal-api.md

 By default, it is a `WP_Query` object, which you can use to build your loop just as if you had called `WP_Query` your self.

-But it also can be an array of Taincan Entities objects.
+But it also can be an array of Tainacan Entities objects.
 This is very useful when you want to manipulate them.

 ## Inserting

-All repositories have an `insert()` method that gets an Entity as argument and save it in the database.
+All repositories have an `insert()` method that gets an Entity as argument and saves it in the database.
 If the entity has an ID, this method will update the entity. (yes, the same way `wp_insert_post` works)

-Each repository will get as a parameter an instace of its correspondent entity.
-For example, Collections repository `insert()` will get an instace of `Tainacan\Entities\Collection` and return the updated entity.
+Each repository will get as a parameter an instance of its corresponding entity.
+For example, Collections repository `insert()` will get an instance of `Tainacan\Entities\Collection` and return the updated entity.

 However, before insertion, you must validate the entity, calling the `validate()` method every entity has.
 You can only insert valid entities.